Match Review

 Q: It was a thrilling goal, even in a situation where it wouldn't have been surprising to feel a tense atmosphere after conceding the first goal.

 A, it was a goal that I pushed in with my feelings.
-I believed that the ball would spill into that area, and my run resulted in a score.
+I believed that the ball would spill into that area and my run resulted in a score.
 I am grateful to my teammates who carried the ball to create that shape.
-After scoring, VAR came in, and I was a bit flustered for a moment.
+After the goal, VAR came in, and I was a bit flustered for a moment.
 VAR also came in after the goal against Kashiwa Reysol (laughs).
-I was telling myself it was okay, but deep down, I was anxious.
+I was telling myself it was okay, but deep down I was anxious.

 Q: As declared, we managed to contain the opponent's attackers.